typsy-dev/documentation/ContentApi.md

 #### No course found

-A 404 Not Found response will be returned if no lesson is found.
+A 404 Not Found response will be returned if no course is found.

 ## List Lessons